Analysis | The White House declines to clean up Trump’s comments on a peaceful transfer of power

 “The president will accept the results of a free and fair election,” McEnany replied, emphasizing “free and fair” as robustly as she did “Playboy” a short while earlier.
 “He will accept the will of the American people.”

-This might seem like a successful clean-up of Trump’s remarks.
+This might seem like a successful cleanup of Trump’s remarks.
 There you go: He’ll accept the election results.
 Easy-peasy.
 But it’s impossible not to understand why McEnany emphasized “free and fair” so pointedly, particularly given where the briefing went next.

-“Yesterday when the president said, ‘Get rid of the ballots, there won’t be a transfer, frankly.
+“Yesterday when the president said, ‘Get rid of the ballots.
+There won’t be a transfer, frankly.
 There will be a continuation,’ which particular ballots is he talking about wanting to get rid of and why does he think that would help him get elected?” a reporter asked.

 “The president wants to get rid of mass mail-out voting,” McEnany replied.
 “And that’s not because it — he’s said clearly that that could go either way, it could damage either candidate’s chances because it’s a system that’s subject to fraud.”

-She went on to outline evidence which she suggested supported that idea: ballots found in a ditch in Wisconsin, inflated voter rolls in Los Angeles, concerns expressed by Attorney General William P. Barr, election results in New Jersey, a study from a commission co-chaired by former president Jimmy Carter.
+She went on to outline evidence that she suggested supported that idea — ballots found in a ditch in Wisconsin, inflated voter rolls in Los Angeles, concerns expressed by Attorney General William P. Barr, election results in New Jersey, a study from a commission co-chaired by former president Jimmy Carter.

 If any of this sounds familiar, it should.
-Every claim McEnany made has either been debunked, lacks context or doesn’t actually make the point she claims it does.
+Every claim McEnany made has been debunked, lacks context or doesn’t actually make the point she claims it does.
 In fact, McEnany trotted all of these examples out just a few hours after we comprehensively walked through nearly all of them.
 We’re not so vain as to think she reads everything we write, but there’s been enough written about each of these subjects to make clear that mail-in ballots aren’t rife with fraud and, moreover, that the vast majority of votes being cast by mail aren’t of the sort about which Trump offers his objections.

 In other words, McEnany with one breath asserted that Trump would of course accept the results of a “free and fair election” — and then, with another, introduced all sorts of untrue reasons the results of the election should a priori be considered suspect.
 Saying that you’ll accept the results of a fair election as you argue that the election will necessarily be unfair is like joining a tontine and then poisoning the other participants.